lawrentiy/meteor-vksdk/README.md

 meteor-vksdk
 ============

-A Meteor wrapper for  vksdk node-package.
+A Meteor wrapper for <a href="https://github.com/57uff3r/nodejs-vksdk">vksdk</a> node-package.<br>
-Vkontakte - russian the most popular social network That package is a simple way to use vk.com Open API.
+Vkontakte - russian the most popular social network<br>
+That package is a simple way to use vk.com Open API.